Respect for Human Rights

 In selecting outside contractors, we evaluate their commitment to the SDGs including human rights.

-In addition, when investing in funds, we evaluate the ESG investment stance of the entrusted asset management company and make investment decisions based on the evaluation results.
 When outsourcing the handling of personal data, etc. to outside vendors, etc., we check their personal data management system, etc. to prevent any violation of privacy, and provide appropriate supervision on the security management of the entrusted personal data, etc.

 Grievance Mechanism